caseyfleeter/stanford-cme213.github.io/gcp.md

 * `Nvidia K80 GPUs` at location `us-west1`

 You will need at least 4 for both quotas.
 You will not be charged for requesting quotas.
-It can take upto 48 hours to process your request, so we suggest requesting your quotas as early as possible.
+It can take up to 48 hours to process your request, so we suggest requesting your quotas as early as possible.

 ## Install Google Cloud SDK on your local machine
 ---